dylanmtaylor/dylanmtaylor.github.io/posts/2018-05-03-blocking_annoying_web_advertisements_at_the_dns_level_with_pi-hole.md

 title: Blocking Annoying Web Advertisements at the DNS Level with Pi-Hole
 description: If you're like myself and many other users on the internet, you probably hate advertisements.
 Not only are they annoying but they can drain your battery and eat up your bandwidth.
 ---
+## Blocking Annoying Web Advertisements at the DNS Level with Pi-Hole

 ![Pi-Hole](/images/blog/2018/05/Vortex-R.png)